SaraConsoliACN/eudi-wallet-it-docs/docs/en/wallet-attestation.rst

     grant_type=urn%3Aietf%3Aparams%3Aoauth%3Agrant-type%3Ajwt-bearer
     &assertion=eyJhbGciOiJFUzI1NiIsImtpZCI6ImtoakZWTE9nRjNHeG...

-**Steps 13-17**: The Wallet Provider's backend assesses the Wallet Attestation Request and issues a Wallet Attestation, if the requirements described below are satisfied:
+**Steps 13-17**: The Wallet Provider's backend assesses the Wallet Assertion Request and issues a Wallet Assertion, if the requirements described below are satisfied:

-    1. It MUST check the Wallet Attestation Request contains all the defined parameters according to :ref:`Table of the Wallet Attestation Request parameters <table_wallet_attestation_request_claim>`.
+    1. It MUST check the Wallet Assertion Request contains all the defined parameters according to :ref:`Table of the Wallet Assertion Request parameters <table_wallet_assertion_request_claim>`.
-    2. It MUST verify that the signature of the received Wallet Attestation Request is valid and associated with public ``jwk``.
+    2. It MUST verify that the signature of the received Wallet Assertion Request is valid and associated with public ``jwk``.
     3. It MUST verify that the ``challenge`` was generated by  Wallet Provider and has not already been used.
     4. It MUST check that there is a Wallet Instance registered with that ``hardware_key_tag`` and that it is still valid.
     5. It MUST reconstruct the ``client_data`` via the ``challenge`` and the ``jwk`` public key, to validate ``hardware_signature`` via the Cryptographic Hardware Key public key registered and associated with the Wallet Instance.